-On all of our events and workshops, including our annual NT Writers’ Festival.
+NTWC members receive generous discounts on all events and workshops, including events at our annual NT Writers Festival.

 NTWC members receive all issues of imprint, the annual publication devoted to NT writers and writing produced by the NT Writers’ Centre.
-To ensure you receive your copy, please check and update your mailing address here.
+To ensure you receive your copy, please make sure your mailing address is up-to-date here.

-We promote member achievements and book launches, by sharing Member News through our eNews and Facebook.
+We promote the achievements and book launches of our members by sharing Member News in our eNews and socials.
 Email your news to firstname.lastname@example.org.